What does the outcome of the European Parliament elections mean for EU agrifood policy?

 The Reform of the CAP: One Year After

 Almost exactly a year ago the legislative bodies of the European Union accepted 4 new key Regulations that will determine the next period’s CAP.
 The Commission presented this reform, utilizing the label ‘Greening’, as a shift of paradigm and an introduction of certain other important changes in both the goals and the instruments of European agricultural policy.
 The essence of the new reform was to find a new justification for and mechanisms of agricultural policy.
-The reform, which took place in times of economic crisis, was accepted after the Lisbon treaty; as such it was characterized by a new form of legislation which equalized the roles of the European Parliament and Council as key legislators.… Read the rest
+The reform, which took place in times of economic crisis, was accepted after the Lisbon treaty; as such it was characterized by a new form of legislation which equalized the roles of the European Parliament and Council as key legislators.
+A year has passed and it is time to try to assess our achievements from a distance, taking into account the future of the CAP.

 How MEPs voted on CAP reform